MobiusForSpark/build/README.md

 # build
-This repository contains data needed in building SparkCLR.
+This repository contains tools needed to build Mobius in AppVeyor or TravisCI.